-After determining whether a worker is an employee or self-employed, you must obtain the worker's Social Security number.
+After determining whether a worker is an employee or an independent contractor, you must obtain the worker's Social Security number.
+Whether the worker is classified as an employee or as an independent contractor, it is necessary to obtain the worker's Social Security number.
 A worker who does not have a Social Security number can obtain one by filing Form SS-5.
 This is a Social Security Administration form, not an IRS form.
-If a self-employed worker performs services for your church (and earns at least \$600 for the year) but fails to provide you with his or her Social Security number, then the church is required by law to withhold a specified percentage of compensation as backup withholding.
-The backup withholding rate is 24 percent for 2024.
+If an independent contractor performs services for your church (and earns at least \$600 for the year) but fails to provide you with his or her Social Security number, then the church is required by law to withhold a specified percentage of compensation as backup withholding.
+The backup withholding rate is 24 percent for 2025.

-A self-employed person can stop backup withholding by providing the church with a correct Social Security number.
+An independent contractor can stop backup withholding by providing the church with a correct Social Security number.